VidushiVashishth/Big-Data-Home-Work-1/README.md

 - Vidushi_Vashishth_Big_Data_HW1: contains code for run on CPU+GPU on M1 chip with data complexity variation
 - Vidushi_Vashishth_Big_Data_HW1_Varying_k: contains code for run on CPU+GPU on M1 chip with model complexity variation and outlier comparison

-Results.pages contains the metrices computed for each scenario in tabular form.
+Results.numbers contains the metrices computed for each scenario in tabular form.